Strain Driven Anomalous Anisotropic Enhancement in the Thermoelectric Performance of monolayer MoS$_{2}$: Results and Discussion

-To investigate the large reduction of lattice thermal conductivity under strain application and its anisotropic behaviour into greater details, further analysis of the $\kappa_\text{L}$ at a temperature of $300\, \text{K}$ is performed.
-The cumulative lattice thermal conductivity ($\kappa_{\text{L}_\text{c}}$) of unstrained ML-MoS$_2$ with respect to phonon frequency ($\omega$) is shown in Fig. S8.
-The $\kappa_{\text{L}_\text{c}}$ is defined as, $\kappa_{\text{L}_\text{c}} = \int_{0}^{\omega} \frac{1}{\text{N}} \sum_{\lambda} {\kappa_{\text{L}_\lambda} \delta (\omega_\lambda - \omega^{\prime})} d \omega^{\prime}$. $\kappa_{\text{L}_\lambda}$ is the contribution from the phonon mode $\lambda$ to $\kappa_\text{L}$, and $\kappa_{\text{L}_\lambda} = \text{C}_\lambda \text{v}_\lambda \otimes \text{v}_\lambda \tau_\lambda$, where $\text{C}_\lambda$, $\text{v}_\lambda$ and $\tau_\lambda$ is the specific heat, group velocity and relaxation time of the phonon mode $\lambda$, respectively.
-From the plot of $\kappa_{\text{L}_\text{c}}$ (see Fig. S8), it is clear that almost the entire contribution towards $\kappa_\text{L}$ is coming from the frequencies below $7$ THz i.e., from the acoustic phonon modes.
+To investigate the strain-induced large and anisotropic reduction in $\kappa_\text{L}$ in greater detail, further analysis of the $\kappa_\text{L}$ at $300\, \text{K}$ is performed.
+From the cumulative lattice thermal conductivity ($\kappa_{\text{L}_\text{c}}$) (see supplementary Sec.
+C Fig. S11), it is clear that almost the entire contribution towards $\kappa_\text{L}$ is coming from the frequencies below $7$ THz i.e., from the acoustic phonon modes, as expected.
 The contribution coming from the optical modes is negligible.
-Thus, the focus now can be turned to the acoustic modes entirely.
-To understand the contribution from individual acoustic modes in $\kappa_\text{L}$, modal-decomposed values of $\kappa_\text{L}$ and the constituents of $\kappa_\text{L}$ are calculated at $300\, \text{K}$.
-For the unstrained and uniaxially strained cases, the phonon band structure, mode-resolved group velocity and phonon relaxation time at $300\, \text{K}$ are presented in Fig. \ref{Fig.5}.
-From the mode resolved $\kappa_\text{L}$ shown in Fig. S9, it is clear that the contribution from all three acoustic modes have been reduced under the action of tensile strains.
-Next, the strain-mediated changes in the magnitude of the group velocity and relaxation time of individual phonon modes are investigated.
-It can be seen from Fig. \ref{Fig.5}(b) and (c) that both the group velocity ($\text{v}_\lambda$) and the relaxation time ($\tau_\lambda$) of the acoustic modes are considerably higher compared to the optical modes.
-This, in turn, indicates that the phonon scattering rates of the acoustic modes are lower than that of the optical modes.
-Hence, the acoustic modes have a larger contribution to the thermal conductivity.
-With increasing strain, both the $\text{v}_\lambda$ and the $\tau_\lambda$ decreases, although the reduction in $\tau_\lambda$ is more pronounced.
-Also, the reduction in $\tau_\lambda$ under strains along the ZZ direction is greater than that for the AC direction.
-Due to the reduction in $\tau_\lambda$ the phonon mean free path reduces, and the phonon scattering probability increases significantly.
-As a result of the increased phonon scattering and reduced group velocity, the lattice thermal conductivity decreases with strain application.
-In MoS$_2$, as well as other $2$D-TMDCs \cite{wang2021improved, peng2019dominant}, the ZA mode is seen to be the dominant heat conduction carrier.
-Therefore, the frequency gap between the ZA and the optical modes dictates the intensity of the phonon scattering.
-The smaller the frequency gap, the stronger the scattering and the smaller the thermal conductivity will be.
-In an earlier report \cite{chaudhuri2022strain}, it has been observed that with the application of in-plane tensile strain the ZA-optical frequency gap decreases.
-This reduction in frequency gap results in an enhanced ZA-optical phonon scattering and thereby, the lattice thermal conductivity of ML-MoS$_2$ is lowered under the action of tensile strains.
+To investigate the contribution from individual acoustic modes, modal-decomposed values of $\kappa_\text{L}$ and various other parameters that help in the analytical modelling of $\kappa_\text{L}$ such as the specific heat ($\text{C}_\lambda$), group velocity ($\text{v}_\lambda$) and relaxation time ($\tau_\lambda$) of a particular phonon mode $\lambda$ are computed at $300\, \text{K}$ and are presented with the phonon band structures in Fig. \ref{Fig.6}.
+From the mode resolved $\kappa_\text{L}$ shown in Fig. S12 (see supplementary Sec.
+C Fig. S12), it is clear that the contribution stemming from the three acoustic modes is reduced under the action of tensile strains.
+Both the $\text{v}_\lambda$ and $\tau_\lambda$ of the acoustic modes are considerably higher compared to the optical modes and thus, the acoustic modes dominate the heat transport mechanism.
+With increasing strain, both $\text{v}_\lambda$ and $\tau_\lambda$ decrease, although the reduction in $\tau_\lambda$ is found to be more pronounced.
+Also, the reduction in $\tau_\lambda$ for strains along the ZZ direction is higher than that for the AC direction.
+Due to the reduction in $\tau_\lambda$, the phonon mean free path reduces and the phonon scattering probability increases significantly.
+As a result, the $\kappa_\text{L}$ decreases with strain and a larger degree of reduction occurs for strain along the ZZ direction.
+In MoS$_2$, as well as other $2$D-TMDCs, the ZA mode is seen to be the dominant heat conduction carrier and the frequency gap between the ZA and the optical modes determines the intensity of the phonon scattering \cite{wang2021improved, peng2019dominant}.
+The smaller the frequency gap, the stronger the scattering and the lower the $\kappa_\text{L}$.
+In an earlier report \cite{chaudhuri2022strain}, it has been observed that with in-plane tensile strains, the ZA-optical frequency gap of ML-MoS$_2$ decreases.
+This reduction in frequency gap may result in an enhanced ZA-optical phonon scattering and thereby, the $\kappa_\text{L}$ of ML-MoS$_2$ is further lowered under the action of tensile strains.